 On March 3, 1962, he took office as district attorney of New Orleans.
 He remained district attorney through 1973.
 Three days after President Kennedy wasassassinated, D.A.
 Jim Garrison arrested David Ferrie as a possible associate of Lee Harvey Oswald and turned the investigation over to the FBI.
 In the fall of 1966, Garrison reopened his investigation into the JFK assassination, after speaking with U.S. Senator Russell Long from Louisiana.
 Long told Garrison that it was his opinion that Oswald could not have acted alone.
 Garrison soon connected Lee H. Oswald toGuy Banister, David Ferrie, and Clay Shaw.

 During the summer of 1963, Oswald worked in Banister's office and was seen with Clay Shaw and David Ferrie in New Orleans and Clinton, LA.
 In March of 1967, Jim Garrison arrested and charged New Orleans International Trade Mart director Clay Shaw with complicity in the murder of President Kennedy.

 To see a brief summary of Clay Shaw's trial and his life, click on the link Clay Shaw.
 Jim Garrison also wrote several books including A Heritage of Stone, The Star-Spangled Contract, and On The Trail of The Assassins.
-See also The Jim Garrison Tapes (video of evidence).
+See also The Jim Garrison Tapes (video of evidence found pointing toward a conspiracy to kill President Kennedy).
 From 1978-88, he was Judge of the Court of Appeal in New Orleans.
 In 1991, he contributed to the creation of the story used in the movie JFK, which was about his investigation into the JFK assassination.
 On October 21, 1992, Jim Garrison passed away in New Orleans.
 His spirit is

 still with us, leading us toward a great and terrible truth.